Spartronics4915/developers_handbook/robot_programming/robot_lessons/4_command_groups.md

 Additionally, requirements are enforced within all three types of parallel groups - a parallel group may not contain multiple commands that require the same subsystem.

-## Extending your knowledge

-@TODO

-- Take the previous commands and group them
-- ex. an Intake group, a Launch group
-- Try running interruptible and not interruptible groups